 Correct settings on your welder for the flux core wire you are using will minimize spatter.

 Take a look at my document “What is Spatter in Welding And Why it Sucks” if you are not sure what spatter is.

 And if you are looking to control spatter take a look at my tips for doing that in “How to Stop Welding Spatter and Tactics to Reduce It“.

 Flux Core Welding Fumes

 Along with more spatter flux core wire welding also produces thicker and more potent welding fumes.
 Again a feature of flux core wire.

 In fact the fumes from flux core welding can be so thick that the fumes obscure the joint, wire and weld pool.

-To mitigate the problems cause by fumes;
+To stop the problems you’ll have with fumes;

 - Look for the ideal weld angle, of 90 degree angle with a travel angle of 10-15 degrees.